Getting Started with Video Management

 Once the application thinks it found the appropriate camera, it will display a live shot of what the camera is detecting, along with the serial number of the camera below the live feed.

 Note: This is the ONLY time the application will display any kind of live video to the mobile user.

 If the correct camera was detected, tap Save at the bottom.
 If this is NOT the correct camera, tap in the Camera Number box, delete the information, and manually enter in the serial number for the correct camera (this is found on the sticker on the camera, or on the box the camera came in).
 Once it detects that correct camera, tap Save.

 Once connected to the camera, the following screen will show the Camera Connection status as a green dot if it is connected.
 If it is disconnected, this will display a red dot.
 Once this dot shows green, the camera is operational and nothing further needs to be done within the video management application.
 The driver can tap on Go to Keller Mobile to go back to KellerMobile and resume their normal logging responsibilities.

 Note: The driver does not need to come back to the video management application to end their trip and send any necessary video events.
 This is automatically done when the driver logs out and submits their logs at the end of their shift.

 Viewing Video Events

-If an event is captured, the driver is able to view the event for the remainder of that calendar day once the trip has ended.
+If an event is captured, the driver is able to view the event within the mobile application.
 On the dashboard, when an event is captured, the number of total events will increase by one next to the type of event.
-This total number will be based on the number of events for that type that occurred within the date range at the top (Note: Only events that occurred within the current calendar day will be able to be viewed).
+This total number will be based on the number of events for that type that occurred within the date range at the top.

 Tap on the event type to view the list of events.
 Events that have a viewable video will have an orange play button next to them.
 Tap the play button.